lucafrancesc/CV/README.md

 ## Profile

-I am an enthusiastic student who enjoy to be relied on and would go over and beyond to help colleagues and peers.
+I am an enthusiastic student who recently graduated from Makers Academy.
-I am a reliable team player who enjoys problem solving.
-I strive to achieve success and I am always keen to expand my knowledge.
+I strive to achieve success and I am always keen to expand my knowledge as shown throughout the course.
+I want to become an experienced and skilled developer because I really enjoy coding as it allows me to use my problem solving skills and create functioning programs from scratch.

-For the past three years I worked as team leader in hotel operations.
-I came across quite challenging situations which supported me to become a more confident and charismatic individual.
+Additionally for the past three years I worked as team leader in hotel operations where I came across quite challenging situations, which supported me to become a more confident and charismatic individual.

-I want to become an experienced and skilled developer.
-I really enjoy coding as it allows me to use my problem solving skills.

 ## Projects
 | Project | Summary | Technologies | Testing